bridgesense/dotfiles/README.md

 #### To install my Trisquel 10 workstation configuration

-This configuration script requires at least 32gb or more assigned to the root partition.
-By default, Trisquel only assigns 20gb for the root partition.

 ```bash
 curl https://raw.githubusercontent.com/bridgesense/dotfiles/master/workstation/trisquel-10 > ~/install
 bash install <username>
 ```
+NOTE: This configuration script requires at least 32gb or more assigned to the root partition.
+The graphical installation of Trisquel only assigns 20gb or 5% of available disk space.
+You may want to use the text installation instead to specify the size of the root partition.

 What's Included:
 ---